 NAVTA has officially announced the diagnostic imaging specialty as having received provisional recognition on August, 8 2018.

 Refer to the sections to the right to learn more on the certification process:

 PRIOR TO BE DECLARED ELIGIBLE FOR EXAMINATION:

-- Be a veterinary technician/nurse who has graduated from an American Veterinary Medical Association (AVMA) or Canadian Veterinary Medical Association (CVMA) accredited education program and/or is credentialed to practice as a veterinary technician/nurse by a recognized credentialing body in the United States, Canada, or other country.
+- Be a veterinary technician/nurse who has graduated from an American Veterinary Medical Association (AVMA) or Canadian Veterinary Medical Association (CVMA) accredited education program in Veterinary Technology and/or is credentialed to practice as a veterinary technician/nurse by a recognized credentialing body in the United States, Canada, or other country;

 - Show evidence of a passing score on the Veterinary Technician National Exam (VTNE) or State licensing exam if they did not graduate from an accredited Veterinary Technology program.

 - Five years (a minimum of 10,000 hrs.) of work experience or its equivalent in the field of veterinary medicine with 75% of that work experience (7,500 hrs.) dedicated in the field of Diagnostic Imaging, clinical or research based.
 All work experience must be completed within five to seven years prior to the application.

 - A minimum of forty (40) continuing education (CE) hours related to veterinary diagnostic imaging and advanced imaging modalities.
 The continuing education must be completed within the last five to seven years immediately prior to submitting the application.

 - At least ten (10) hours of the CE must be completed within the year of submission.

 - The CE must be RACE-approved or its equivalent, and/or received from an accredited veterinary technician school, school of veterinary medicine, or national/state/local conferences with approved CE in diagnostic imaging methods and/or use of advanced imaging modalities.